 Make screen time your friend.
 Use apps and movies to learn your new language.
 At first, there were some complaints from the girls when I switched their movie time to be Spanish movie time, but they got used to the idea that if they were going to be allowed to watch a movie it was going to be in Spanish.

 I think most of their complaining was because the movies I got them were a simpler Spanish, from kids shows like Doc McStuffins.
 A bit below their age level!!
 I did this because I wanted them to understand what was going on, and not just tune out and watch the pretty pictures.

 Eben and I went to the theatre the other day, and although the movie was in English, it had Spanish subtitles running throughout the entire time.
 I left there feeling like I had learned a few new words in Spanish due to inadvertently reading while listening.
 Maybe not the best vocabulary in my repertoire, but new words none-the-less.

 If you have Netflix or are watching a movie, switch the audio to Spanish.
 If you are struggling with the voices and accents watch the movie in English but select to have the Spanish subtitles on.

 Putting things to music is a great memorization trick.
-Songs are the BEST way to learn a new language, and will solidify sounds and phrases in the long-term memory.
+Songs are the BEST way to learn a new language and will solidify sounds and phrases in long-term memory.